QUANTiNO 48VOLT

 Accelerating Change – QUANTiNO in the Fast Lane

 The nanoFlowcell test crew arrives at the former military airfield in Interlaken.
-It's a remote facility, with virtually no traffic on the roads round about, meaning only very few onlookers will be around.
-The airfield consists of a straight around two kilometres in length with large turning radii at the top end of the strip - unusual, but sufficient for the spontaneously organised, unplanned test drive with the QUANTiNO.
+It’s a remote facility with virtually no traffic nearby — meaning there are very few onlookers.
+The airfield features a straight stretch approximately two kilometres long, with large turning radii at the far end.
+Unconventional, but sufficient for the spontaneously organised, unplanned test drive with the QUANTiNO.

-The surrounding snow-covered mountains are the perfect backdrop - but it's unfortunately also very fresh.
-Winter is, after all, just around the corner and, despite the sunshine, the outside temperatures don't climb above a rather frosty four degrees Celsius.
+The snow-covered surrounding mountains offer a dramatic backdrop — however, winter is just around the corner, and despite sunshine, the outside temperature never rises above a frosty four degrees Celsius.

 nanoFlowcell - QUANTiNO 48VOLT testdrive Interlaken

 The QUANTiNO is unloaded.
-Today is the first test of an electric vehicle powered by a nanoFlowcell without super-capacitors (supercaps).
-The energy for the electric motors will come directly from the flow cell, without any buffer storage in between.
-Should the test set-up nanoFlowcell à electric motor also function as expected under "stress", this would mark a further milestone in the development of automotive flow-cell drives.
+Today marks the first test of an electric vehicle powered by a nanoFlowcell without supercapacitors (supercaps).
+The energy for the electric motors will come directly from the flow cell, with no intermediate energy buffer.
+If the experimental configuration (nanoFlowcell → electric motor) functions as expected under “stress,” it would represent a further milestone in automotive flow-cell drive development.

 nanoFlowcell - QUANTiNO 48VOLT testdrive Interlaken

-The supply battery provides only the electricity for opening the doors and for starting the nanoFlowcell system.
-This is charged while driving by the nanoFlowcell and by recuperation energy.
+The supply battery is used solely for power functions such as opening doors and initiating the nanoFlowcell system.
+It is recharged during driving by both the nanoFlowcell and recuperation energy.

 nanoFlowcell - QUANTiNO 48VOLT testdrive Interlaken

-The bi-ION tanks in the test vehicle.
-In a production vehicle, a regular tank size will free up a great deal of space in the luggage compartment.
+The bi-ION tanks in the test vehicle are visible.
+In a production vehicle, a standard tank size would free up significantly more luggage space.

-The QUANTiNO drives along the runway at speeds of around 150 km/h.
-Sustained acceleration on the straights, several laps at speeds of around 70 km/h.
-The flow cell delivers a constant flow of energy.
-However, not to the supercaps but via a DC/DC transformer directly to the 80 kW electric motor.
+The QUANTiNO drives along the runway at speeds approaching 150 km/h, with sustained acceleration phases on the straights and multiple laps at around 70 km/h.
+The flow cell delivers a continuous power supply — but not to supercaps; instead, via a DC/DC converter directly to the 80 kW electric motor.

 nanoFlowcell - QUANTiNO 48VOLT testdrive Interlaken